vipasyan/Master-thesis-3D-reconstruction/README.md

 ## Running code

 Examples to run code on two scenes is given below.
-You can download the rest of the synthetic and real data used in the paper [here](https://drive.google.com/drive/folders/128yBriW1IG_3NJ5Rp7APSTZsJqdJdfc1).
+You can download the rest of the synthetic and real data [here](https://drive.google.com/drive/folders/128yBriW1IG_3NJ5Rp7APSTZsJqdJdfc1).

 ### Optimizing a NeRF